you3o3/ENGG1340-COMP2113-Group181/README.md

 5. Program codes in multiple files
    - separating codes of different parts and combining them using “Makefile”
    - custom header files linking all parts

+## Compilation and execution instructions

+1. Download all files into your computer
+2. Open your computer's terminal, and go to the directory where the files are stored
+3. Type "make main_UnixLike" and "./main_UnixLike" to run the program

+## List of non-standard C/C++ libraries

+1. unistd.h
+   1. used in `getch()` in file `usefulF.cpp`
+   - `getch()` is used to mimic the effect of `getch()`in header `conio.h` (unable to use in CS server), which is to read a single character from the keyboard
+   - serve for creating a selection table, when user press the arrow button on the kwyboard, `getch()` can detect what key is pressed
+2. termios.h
+   1. used in `getxy()` and `getch()` in file `usefulF.cpp`
+   - `getxy()` is used to get the current position of the cursor
+   - both serve for creating a selection table, `getxy()`
+   2.